Frequently Asked Questions

 Section 006 – English Department Discussion Leader GIAs only

-Section 007 – College of Engineering and Computing GIAs only (When Offered)
+Section 007 – College of Engineering and College of Arts and Sciences “Bridge to Doctorate” Fellows only

 In some departments, the Graduate Coordinator will register graduate students for this course.
 If you have any problems, contact the Registrar or your Graduate Coordinator/Graduate Director.

-If you, your Graduate Director or Department Chair think you may be receiving a TA/IA-ship in the coming semester, we highly recommend you participate in TA Orientation and GRAD 701 so that you will be prepared for your teaching assignment, should you be assigned a TA/IA-ship.
-If it turns out you do not get assigned a TA/IA-ship until the following semester, the TA Orientation and GRAD 701 course you have completed will count towards that credentialing and you will not need to re-enroll in the future.
+If you, your Graduate Director or Department Chair think you may be receiving a GTA/GIA-ship in the coming semester, we highly recommend you participate in TA Orientation and GRAD 701 so that you will be prepared for your teaching assignment, should you be assigned a GTA/GIA-ship.
+If it turns out you do not get assigned an assistantship until the following semester, the TA Orientation and GRAD 701 course you have completed will count towards that credentialing and you will not need to re-enroll in the future.

-Yes, ITAs must attend all three: 1) ISS Orientation, 2) EPI's ITA Workshop and Assessment for English fluency, and 3) University-wide TA Orientation.
-ISS Orientation covers different topics and concerns that are specific to international TAs, including American student culture, student visa issues, etc. EPI's English proficiency training and assessment are required by South Carolina state law for all non-native English speakers who will be teaching assistants.
+Yes, ITAs must attend all four: 1) International Student Orientation, 2) EPI's ITA Workshop and Assessment and 3) English for Foreign Students for English fluency, and finally 4) University-wide TA Orientation.
+International Student Orientation covers different topics and concerns that are specific to international TAs, including American student culture, student visa issues, etc. EPI's English proficiency ITA training and speaking assessment are required by South Carolina state law for all non-native English speakers who will be teaching assistants.

 That's okay - that happens on occasion.
-In these instances, your Graduate Director or Coordinator will have a fairly good idea of what your TA/IA-ship will entail, and should provide you with this information.
-Further, due to the way GRAD 701 is designed, you can choose your workshops according to topics you are most interested in learning.
+In these instances, your Graduate Director or Coordinator will have a fairly good idea of what your GTA/GIA-ship will entail, and should provide you with this information.
+Further, due to the way GRAD 701 is designed, you get to choose your four required workshops according to topics you are most interested in learning.